MicrosoftDocs/security/zero-trust/endpoints.md

     1. Set up an action to automatically retire a noncompliant device after a set number of days.

 ### III.
-DLP policies are enforced for BYOD and corporate devices
+Data loss prevention (DLP) policies are enforced for corporate devices and BYOD

 Once data access is granted, you want to control what the user can do with the data.
 For example, if a user accesses a document with a corporate identity, you want to prevent that document from being saved in an unprotected consumer storage location, or from being shared with a consumer communication or chat app.